deutschebank/fluxnova-docs-manual/content/user-guide/dmn-engine/feel/spin-integration.md

-The Spin integration for the FEEL Engine is implemented into the [Spin Process Engine Plugin][spin plugin] since it is expected that the Process Engine should be capable of using Spin, if another component of Camunda 7 (here, the FEEL Engine) supports its usage.
+The Spin integration for the FEEL Engine is implemented into the [Spin Process Engine Plugin][spin plugin] since it is expected that the Process Engine should be capable of using Spin, if another component of Flowave (here, the FEEL Engine) supports its usage.

 In the case of a standalone DMN Engine setup, the Spin Process Engine Plugin would need to be added